 In the early 40’s, Branch Rickey, president and GM of the Brooklyn Dodgers, was looking for new talent and began scouting the Negro leagues, where Satchel Paige, Cool Papa Bell and Josh Gibson were already legends, and would soon be followed by eventual Hall of Famers Willie Mays, Henry Aaron and Ernie Banks.
 But Rickey had another hidden, much more far reaching, agenda.

 In 1903, a very young Rickey, barely 21, was coaching Ohio Wesleyan’s baseball team.
 On a road trip to South Bend, catcher Charlie Thomas, the lone African-American on the team, was told he couldn’t stay in the hotel with his white teammates.
 With tears in his eyes he said, “Mr. Rickey, if I could just rub this color off me, I’d be as good as any man.”

 But who would be the first?
-Jackie Robinson, a four-sport phenom at UCLA and now the star shortstop of the Kansas City Monarchs, was on his short list, but Rickey fretted that he was too volatile, arrested while attending Pasadena Junior College for challenging a stop and frisk of a black friend by police, and court-martialed as a second lieutenant at Fort Hood, Texas after refusing to move to the back of the bus.
+Jackie Robinson, a four-sport phenom at UCLA and now the star shortstop of the Kansas City Monarchs, was on his short list, but Rickey fretted that he was too volatile, arrested while attending Pasadena Junior College for challenging a police stop and frisk of a black friend, and later court-martialed as a second lieutenant at Fort Hood, Texas after refusing to move to the back of the bus.

 Robinson looked Rickey in the eye.
 “I think I can play baseball in Montreal, in Brooklyn too. . . .
 If you want to take this gamble, I will promise you there will be no incident.”
 Rickey had found his man.
 In October, the Dodgers signed Robinson to a minor league contract worth $600 a month with a $3,500 signing bonus.